 14.2.3.2.5 Changes to the Formula Rate

 (a) Any modification to the Formula or to these Protocols requires a filing under FPA Section 205 or Section 206.
-The following Formula inputs shall be stated values to be used in the Formula until changed pursuant to an FPA Section 205 or Section 206 proceeding: (i) rate of return on common equity; (ii) Post-Retirement Benefits other than Pensions (“PBOPs”) expense; (iii) the depreciation and/or amortization rates as set forth in Schedule B3 to the Formula; and (iv) the caps on the equity percentage component of NYPA’s capital structure for the Marcy-South Series Compensation Project (53% equity) and the assets recovered through the NTAC (50% equity).
+The following Formula inputs shall be stated values to be used in the Formula until changed pursuant to an FPA Section 205 or Section 206 proceeding: (i) rate of return on common equity; (ii) Post-Retirement Benefits other than Pensions (“PBOPs”) expense; (iii) the depreciation and/or amortization rates as set forth in Schedule B3 to the Formula; (iv) the cap on the equity percentage component of NYPA’s capital structure for the Marcy-South Series Compensation Project (53% equity); and (v) the stated equity percentage for assets recovered through the NTAC or for non-NTAC projects authorized for recovery under the Formula (51% equity).

 (b) Except as specifically provided herein, nothing in these Protocols shall be deemed to limit in any way (i) the right of NYPA to file unilaterally, pursuant to Section 205 of the FPA and the regulations thereunder, to change the Formula Rate or any of its stated inputs or to replace the Formula Rate with a stated rate, or (ii) the right of any other party to challenge inputs to, or the implementation of, or to request changes to, the Formula Rate pursuant to Section 206, or any other applicable provision, of the FPA and the regulations thereunder.